 In the Route Planner, begin constructing your route by entering a start and endpoint either in the search bar on the left or by clicking on the map.
 You can choose to either have a one-way route or a round trip.

-There are several red icons across Komoot’s maps which are recommended spots from other riders which can help you with your route planning.
+There are several red icons across Komoot’s maps that are recommended spots from other riders, helping you with your route planning.